 Chronogram Originally published on October 1, 2020 by in Chronogram

 Photo by T.Charles Erickson.
-Biko Eisen-Martin, Mark Bedard, and Ralph AdrielJohnson in Hudson Valley Shakespeare Festival’s 2018production of “The Taming Of The Shrew”
+Biko Eisen-Martin, Mark Bedard, and Ralph AdrielJohnson in Hudson Valley Shakespeare’s 2018production of “The Taming Of The Shrew”

 The pandemic has swept a shadow over the performing arts, and there’s little good news in the theater world, but HVSF made a very positive announcement in September: It has found a permanent home less than three miles down the road from its current location.